Chadwick Boseman: Reputation and legacy

 His alma mater, Howard University, renamed its College of Fine Arts in honor of Boseman on May 26, 2021.
 On March 19, 2024, the Anderson School District Five Board of Trustees, the school district in which Boseman attended, renamed the performing arts center at Southwood Academy of the Arts in his honor.
 The Harlem Globetrotters honored Boseman by selecting him as their draft pick.

 X-Men '97, the revival of X-Men: The Animated Series, premiered on March 20, 2024, in Disney+ but featured T'Chaka instead of T'Challa as the show's Black Panther despite Fantastic Four having previously established T'Challa as the current Black Panther.
 When asked about this continuity error on his Twitter account, showrunner Beau DeMayo stated that when developing the show's first season in early 2021, he and Marvel Studios felt it was too soon to feature T'Challa since Boseman's death so they chose to "put humanity before continuity" by featuring T'Chaka instead.
 For Black Panther: Wakanda Forever, Marvel opted to not recast T’Challa.
 They instead had the character die off screen at the beginning of the film.
 His sister Shuri, played by Letitia Wright, would later succeed him as Black Panther.

 The T'Challa / Black Panther variant of the What If...? episode "What If...
-Zombies?!" returns in the Marvel Zombies miniseries, but in a nonspeaking role.
+Zombies?!" returns in the Marvel Zombies television series, but in a nonspeaking role.
 Showrunner Bryan Andrews and executive producer Brad Winderbaum attributed this decision to their wishes to respect Boseman by having Peter Parker / Spider-Man narrate those moments depicting T'Challa onscreen so they can revisit his character in "some strange way" to be with him, while acknowledging that if Boseman were still alive, they would have taken "completely different choices".
 They showed an early animatic to Black Panther (2018) and Black Panther: Wakanda Forever (2022) director Ryan Coogler to get his notes, who gave them some great ideas for the sequence that were "really additive".